jdaw1/placemat/Documentation/not_glasses.md

 For each page, width = height = 2&nbsp;&times;&nbsp;radius, with the circle centred.
 GIFing is then easy, such as via [GraphicConverter](https://www.lemkesoft.de/en/products/graphicconverter/)&rsquo;s *File* > *New* > *Animation using all Pages of the multipage Document (TIFF,PDF)*.

-This done by setting `OneCircles` to `true`.
+This is done by setting `OneCircles` to `true`.
-That activates `OneCircleSuppressOtherPageTypes`, which suppresses all other pages.
+By default that activates `OneCircleSuppressOtherPageTypes`, which suppresses all other pages.

 The parameters `PrePourShowBackgroundTexts` and `PrePourShowDroplets` also apply to the one-circle pages.